rajath95/egen-capstone-2/README.md

 # egen-capstone-2
-Submission for the Second egen Capstone Project
+Submission for the Second Module Assignment for Egen Project